 The cause of Sunday’s crash, which followed another disaster with a 737 MAX five months ago in Indonesia that killed 189 people, remains unknown.
 On Monday, the FAA released details of a series of design changes and training requirements mandated from Boeing on the MAX fleet after the Indonesia crash.

-There is no evidence the two crashes are linked.
+There is no evidence yet whether the two crashes are linked.
 Plane experts say it is too early to speculate on the reason for the latest crash.
 Most are caused by a unique chain of human and technical factors.

 Flight ET 302 came down in a field soon after takeoff from Addis Ababa, creating a fireball in a crater.
 It may take weeks or months to identify all the victims, who include a prize-winning author, a football official and a team of humanitarian workers.

 Boeing shares fell 6.1 percent on Tuesday, bringing losses to 11.15 percent since the crash, the steepest two-day loss for the stock since July 2009.
-The drop has lopped $26.65 billion (£20 billion) off Boeing’s market value.
+The drop has lopped $26.65 billion off Boeing’s market value.

 Of the top 10 countries by air passenger travel, all but the United States and Japan have halted flights of the 737 MAX.
-China, Indonesia, Singapore, New Zealand, Australia, Malaysia, India and others have temporarily suspended the plane.
+China, Indonesia, Singapore, New Zealand, Australia, Malaysia, Fiji and others have temporarily suspended the plane.

-U.S. Senator Ted Cruz, a Republican who chairs the Senate subcommittee on aviation and space, said it would be “prudent” for the United States “to temporarily ground 737 Max aircraft until the FAA confirms the safety of these aircraft and their passengers.”
+U.S. Senator Ted Cruz, a Republican who chairs the Senate subcommittee on aviation and space, said on Tuesday it would be “prudent” for the United States “to temporarily ground 737 Max aircraft until the FAA confirms the safety of these aircraft and their passengers.”

-Trump also fretted over modern aircraft design.
+U.S. President Donald Trump also fretted over modern airplane design.

 “Pilots are no longer needed, but rather computer scientists from MIT,” Trump tweeted, lamenting that product developers always sought to go an unnecessary step further when “old and simpler” was superior.

 “I don’t know about you, but I don’t want Albert Einstein to be my pilot.
-I want great flying professionals that are allowed to easily and quickly take control of a plane!”
+I want great flying professionals that are allowed to easily and quickly take control of a plane!” he added.